UO-BS/Connect4/README.md

 # LearningCheckersBot
-This project includes the standard game of connect4, and a Learning connect4 bot
+This project includes the standard game of connect4.

 Currently, the Connect4 Game classes are functional and usable in other programs.